Tektronix 475 Oscilloscope

-I performs a FULL calibration per the factory procedure.
+I perform a FULL calibration per the factory procedure.
 It’s possible to claim calibration on the basis of checking that the unit is within its performance specification, and tweak those items that are off.
 That makes sense in an ongoing, industrial, quality controlled situation where drift over time is monitored.
 However, you’re seeing this unit for the first time and have no past history for it.
 You’ll want to start with something as close to spec as possible.
 For that reason.
 I go through each setting and optimize it to the greatest degree that I can.
 You’re getting a scope that’s as close to factory specified performance as I can make it.

 I take pride in my work

 It takes several thousand dollars worth of specialized test equipment to properly calibrate these instruments in accordance with the factory instructions, and the calibration procedure runs to nearly 50 pages, I’ve made the investment in both money and time because I take pride in my work and want to do it right.
 I also want you to be satisfied, which is why I offer returns if you’re not satisfied with the product you’ve purchased.